 In 1995, however, nearly eight decades after Durkheim's death, a new manuscript surfaced that shed considerable light on what had previously been the great unknown of the early Durkheim.
 Librarians at the Sorbonne, asked by one of the editors and translators of this volume (Gross) to look through their collection for material relating to a later period in Durkheim's life, came across a neatly handwritten document, more than 500 pages in length, entitled "E. Durkheim - Lectures on philosophy given at the Lycée de Sens in 1883-4 (The end, which he did not give because he was appointed to St. Quentin, was recovered from the notes of a student of 1882-3)."
-The manuscript was apparently penned in the hand of André Lalande, best known during his lifetime for authoring a philosophical dictionary 19 that went through multiple editions and whose definitions were actively debated by members of the French philosophical community.
+The manuscript was apparently penned in the hand of André Lalande, best known during his lifetime for authoring a philosophical dictionary19 that went through multiple editions and whose definitions were actively debated by members of the French philosophical community.
 As mentioned previously, Lalande had been one of Durkheim's students at Sens.
 He died in 1963.
 His papers were later donated to the Sorbonne, and it was in this collection that the manuscript was found.
-Remarkably, the document is transcription-like
+Remarkably, the document is transcription-like in nature; rather than recording mere fragments of ideas, each of the eighty individual lectures of which it consists is a continuous narrative made up of complete and for the most part grammatical sentences.
+Every lecture is preceded by a detailed outline of its contents.

-18. See the discussion in Jeffrey C. Alexander, Structure and Meaning: Relinking Classical Sociology (New York: Columbia University Press, 1989), 126.
+See the discussion in Jeffrey C. Alexander, Structure and Meaning: Relinking Classical Sociology (New York: Columbia University Press, 1989), 126.